Cellular differentiation: Effect of matrix elasticity

 In order to fulfill the purpose of regenerating a variety of tissues, adult stems are known to migrate from their niches, adhere to new extracellular matrices (ECM) and differentiate.
 The ductility of these microenvironments are unique to different tissue types.
 The ECM surrounding brain, muscle and bone tissues range from soft to stiff.
 The transduction of the stem cells into these cells types is not directed solely by chemokine cues and cell to cell signaling.
 The elasticity of the microenvironment can also affect the differentiation of mesenchymal stem cells (MSCs which originate in bone marrow.)
 When MSCs are placed on substrates of the same stiffness as brain, muscle and bone ECM, the MSCs take on properties of those respective cell types.

 Matrix sensing requires the cell to pull against the matrix at focal adhesions, which triggers a cellular mechano-transducer to generate a signal to be informed what force is needed to deform the matrix.
 To determine the key players in matrix-elasticity-driven lineage specification in MSCs, different matrix microenvironments were mimicked.
 From these experiments, it was concluded that focal adhesions of the MSCs were the cellular mechano-transducer sensing the differences of the matrix elasticity.
 The non-muscle myosin IIa-c isoforms generates the forces in the cell that lead to signaling of early commitment markers.
 Nonmuscle myosin IIa generates the least force increasing to non-muscle myosin IIc.
 There are also factors in the cell that inhibit non-muscle myosin II, such as blebbistatin.
 This makes the cell effectively blind to the surrounding matrix.

-Researchers have obtained some success in inducing stem cell-like properties in HEK 239 cells by providing a soft matrix without the use of diffusing factors.
+Researchers have achieved some success in inducing stem cell-like properties in HEK 239 cells by providing a soft matrix without the use of diffusing factors.
 The stem-cell properties appear to be linked to tension in the cells' actin network.
 One identified mechanism for matrix-induced differentiation is tension-induced proteins, which remodel chromatin in response to mechanical stretch.
 The RhoA pathway is also implicated in this process.